anyei/SFDC-ATARC/README.md

 Imagine you could found a framework that allows you to fight against the de-facto governor limit situation.
 Let me introduce ATARC (heroic music playing in the background).

 I understand there are many good trigger frameworks out there already but I also understand none of them treated the topic as this approach.

+Please go to our wiki for a more detailed information! https://github.com/anyei/SFDC-ATARC/wiki

 # What is ATARC